 Currently, the Tehama Glenn Unit utilizes different statutes to determine fire department requirements in the State Responsibility Areas (SRA) between Tehama and Glenn Counties.
 Within the SRA of Glenn County, PRC 4290 & 4291 are utilized along with CAL FIRE LE-100 forms to enforce defensible space around structures and implement fire safety standards.
-Glenn County Building Department is the administering agency for the enforcement of building codes.
+In Glenn County, the Building Department is the administering agency for the enforcement of building codes.

-In Tehama County, Ordinance No. 2023, Chapter 9.14, and California Code of Regulations Title 24 are used to condition residential and commercial development within Tehama County.
-These ordinances enforce address signage, road signage, and standards on roads, driveways, fire-flow, building construction, and residential and commercial sprinkler systems (when required or utilized as a mitigation).
+Tehama County Code Chapter 9.14, California Code of Regulations Title 14, and Title 24 are used to condition residential and commercial development within Tehama County.
+These codes enable us to enforce address signage, road signage, and standards on roads, driveways, fire-flow, building construction, and residential and commercial sprinkler systems (when required or utilized as a mitigation).